How to Seal a Deck With Thompson's WaterSeal

-There are a few rules of thumb dictating when you should apply a deck sealer or stain:
+There are a few rules to keep in mind when applying a deck sealer or stain:

 - For clear sealer, the deck surface and air temperature must be above 50 degrees Fahrenheit during application and drying time.

 - For deck stain, the deck surface and air temperature should be between 50 and 95 Fahrenheit for application and drying.